About

 As part of your Education degree, you will choose two teaching areas in which to specialize.
 These subject areas are closely aligned with Saskatchewan pre-Kindergarten to Grade 12 curriculum areas:

-Re-envisioned in 2020-2021, the Bachelor of Science in Kinesiology/Bachelor of Education Combined Program is now a fully integrated program.
-This five-year program is designed for students who intend to teach physical education at the secondary level.
-Students in the combined program will receive the benefits of being in the Colleges of Education and Kinesiology for all five years of the program.
+The Bachelor of Science in Kinesiology/Bachelor of Education Combined Program is a five-year program designed for students who intend to teach physical education at the secondary level.
+Students in the Combined Program will receive the benefits of being in the College of Education and Kinesiology for all five years of the program.

 Admission requirements and deadlines